JoshStern/push-md-to-notion/README.md

 ## 2. Configure a Github workflow

 This workflow will run for every push to `main`.
 It is dependent on having access to `git` and the repo being checked.
 It will check the latest commit on whichever branch is checked out for markdown changes.
+Make sure to add `fetch-depth: 2` for the diff check to work correctly.

 ```yaml
 on: